 9. St Andrew by the Wardrobe

 St Andrew by the Wardrobe.
 St Andrew is a Wren church, gutted in the blitz and then restored.
-The ‘King’s Wardrobe’ was the Crown’s depot for furniture, armour etc which moved from the Tower of London to just north of the church in medieval times, but burnt out in the Great Fire.
-Shakespeare worked for over 15 years in the nearby Blackfriars Theatre and also lived in the parish for a while.
+The ‘King’s Wardrobe’ was the Crown’s depot for furniture, armour etc., which moved from the Tower of London to just north of the church in medieval times but burnt out in the Great Fire.
+Shakespeare worked for over 15 years in the nearby Blackfriars Theatre and lived in the parish.
 There is a memorial to him next to the window in the west gallery.

 Queen Victoria Street EC4